danschlz/danschulz.github.io/videos.md

 permalink: /videos/

 ---
-Contra [Byrne Hobart](https://medium.com/@byrnehobart/read-2c3d4fba90ab), I thnk that video is a good way to learns things.
-The reason books and text is better is because there is so much more good content, and it's been around for hundreds of years.
+Contra [Byrne Hobart](https://medium.com/@byrnehobart/read-2c3d4fba90ab), I think that video is a good way to learns things.
+The reason books and text are even better is because there's so much more content, and it's been around for hundreds of years.
+Maybe one day video will close the gap.
+The YouTube channels are great:

 *   [Kurzgesagt — In a Nutshell](https://www.youtube.com/user/Kurzgesagt/videos)
 *   [CGP Grey](https://www.youtube.com/user/CGPGrey/videos)